dgerth5/pitch_comparison_app/README.md

-Shiny app to see how similar pitchers, defined by comparing release point and primary fastball shape, use their offspeed pitches. <\n>
+Shiny app to see how similar pitchers, defined by comparing release point and primary fastball shape, use their offspeed pitches. <br />
 Link: https://david-gerth.shinyapps.io/pitch_comparison_app/